Wanderson23/Wanderson23/readme.md

 ## Hello, there ✌

-My name is Wanderson Gustavo and I'm a Business and Data Analyst based in São Paulo.
-I like programing and one of my goals is to create awesome applications and websites using datas that solve real world problems.
-At the moment, I'm working and studying with some simple projects.
+My name is Wanderson Gustavo, and I'm a Business and Data Analyst based in São Paulo.
+I enjoy programming, and one of my goals is to create amazing applications using data to solve real-world problems.
+Currently, I’m learning more about data, as well as cloud computing and machine learning, while working and studying on some simple projects.

 I'm currently open for new projects and opportunities, so you can reach me trough [WhatsApp](https://wa.me/5511995592303),  or [email](mailto:wgvieira11@hotmail.com) .